 Run Windows Update again.

-If you continue to see this error, you might be able to find more help from other people who use Windows at the Microsoft Community
+If you continue to see this error, you might be able to search for help from other people who use Windows at the Microsoft Community

 Error codes this applies to: